speeding-up-science-workshops/Heatmap/README.md

    - This visualization produces a clustered heatmap
    - Input: Log transformed normalized gene expression data
-   - This heatmap clusters genes by  expression patterns.
-This enables the user to look for similarities in expression profiles across samples.
+   - A heatmap enables you to look for similarities in expression profiles across samples.
  - For more info on heatmaply, go here: https://github.com/talgalili/heatmaply